andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 We want to use this lens to present a collection of challenges and failure patterns we saw when using DDD on a large scale.
 It's ideal for these purposes (we could argue essential if you want in any way to succeed) but when things get complicated people can easily forget about the core concepts, and that causes problems.

 Hopefully this story will help you avoid falling into that trap.

 ---

+# Part 1: Our Story Begins: Existing Constraints & High Stakes

+Note:
+We're going to share the story of our most recent project together (and some other bits before and after)

+We have first hand experience of seeing what DDD looks like on a very large scale.
+We have seen in detail how pseudo-DDD is the near enemy[1] or real DDD, and that when it strikes it can make the adoption job all the harder, and make the journey towards shaping a success even more effort.

+---